-(b) Now, assume that $s=s_{2}$ and $t=s_{1}$.
-In this case, we see that {\allowdisplaybreaks } Since $s_{2} \notin \L(v)$, by Lemma~\ref{lem:diagram descent set}, there cannot be a simple edge joining node 2 to node 3 in the north face of $d_{v}$.
-This implies that there can be no loops in the product in the last line above, and so, $m=0$.
-In order for $d_{2}d_{1}d_{2}d_{v}$ to be equal to a power of 2 times $d_{w}$, the edge leaving node 1 in $d_{v}$ must be decorated with a closed decoration.
-For sake of a contradiction, assume that this is the case.
-This implies that if $d_{v}$ is written as a product of simple diagrams, there must be at least one occurrence of $d_{1}$ (this is the only way we can acquire closed decorations).
+(b) Now, suppose $s=s_{2}$ and $t=s_{1}$.
+In this case, we see that {\allowdisplaybreaks } Since $s_{2} \notin \L(v)$, there cannot be a simple edge joining node 2 to node 3 in the north face of $d_{v}$ by Lemma~\ref{lem:diagram descent set}.
+This implies that there can be no loops in the product in the last line above, and so $m=0$.
+For sake of a contradiction, suppose $k=0$.
+Then the edge leaving node 1 in $d_{v}$ must be decorated with a closed decoration.
+This implies that if $d_{v}$ is written as a product of simple diagrams, there must be at least one occurrence of $d_{1}$.
 Then we must have $s_{1} \in \supp(v)$, which implies that $tsv=s_{1}s_{2}v$ contains at least two occurrences of $s_{1}$.
 Consider the top two occurrences of $s_{1}$ in the canonical representation of $H(tsv)=H(s_{1}s_{2}v)$.
 Since $w=s_{2}s_{1}s_{2}v$ (reduced) and $w$ is FC, there must be an entry in $H(v)$ labeled by $s_{2}$ that covers the highest occurrence of $s_{1}$.
-By a right-handed version of Lemma~\ref{lem:main zigzag lemma}, we must have $\z_{1,1}^{R,1}$ as the subword of some reduced expression for $w$.
-But by Lemma~\ref{lem:zigzag}, $w$ must be of type I. This contradicts our earlier assumption that $w$ is not of type I. Therefore, the edge leaving node 1 in $d_{v}$ does not carry any closed decorations.
-So, there can be no power of 2 in the product $d_{2}d_{1}d_{2}d_{v}$, and hence $k=0$, as desired. \end{proof}
+By a right-handed version of Lemma~\ref{lem:main zigzag lemma}, $\z_{1,1}^{R,1}$ must be a subword of some reduced expression for $w$.
+But then $w$ must be of type I by Lemma~\ref{lem:zigzag}.
+This contradicts our earlier assumption that $w$ is not of type I. Therefore, the edge leaving node 1 in $d_{v}$ does not carry any closed decorations.
+Hence $k=0$. \end{proof}

-The next lemma will be useful for simplifying the argument in the proof of our main result (Theorem~\ref{thm:main result}).
+The next lemma will be useful for simplifying the argument in the proof of Theorem~\ref{thm:main result}.